risk-first/website/bets/Coding-Bets.md

 What if you _are_ building the same cookie-cutter things over-and-over?
 Perhaps it's time to change the bet?
 By using new tools or techniques you would increase the risk, but also the reward would be to learn something new.
 Alternatively, _build the library_ that automates the drudge-work so you can re-focus on the areas of risk.

-[The Purpose Of The Development Team](Purpose-Development-Team.md) article takes this idea further: that everything we do in a development team is about managing a balance of risks across the portfolio of an entire team's efforts.
+[The Purpose Of The Development Team](Purpose-Development-Team.md) article expands this idea further: that everything we do in a development team is about managing a balance of risks across the portfolio of an entire team's efforts.
+In the next article though, we'll zoom in more closely and see how we use risk when we make [Debugging Bets](Debugging-Bets.md).